tkm404/Eau_Claire_Salon.Solution/README.md

 3. add new stylists to the system when they are hired.
 4. add new clients to a specific stylist.
 Clients cannot be added if there are no stylists.

+For the purposes of this project, my production database should be titled as firstName_lastName, and my production directory is titled HairSalon.

 ## Setup/Installation Req's:

 ### Install Tools